Manipur violence | Internet ban extended

-IMPHAL: The suspension of internet services in violence-hit Manipur has been extended.
+IMPHAL: The Manipur government has further extended the suspension of internet services in the violence-hit state.

+The fresh extension on suspension of internet services in Manipur will continue for another five days.

+According to a notification issued by the Manipur government, the internet ban in the violence-hit Northeast state will continue till June 25.

 It was on May 3, that the Manipur government had first suspended internet services in Manipur, including broadband.